 5. Develop a communication strategy

-A strong communication strategy will ensure that all team members quickly become aware of potential project pitfalls, said Charles Grau, CIO of United Data Technologies.
+A strong communication strategy will ensure that all team members quickly become aware of potential project pitfalls, said Charles Grau, CIO of UDT.
 This should involve a communication plan with regular reporting on the project’s performance.

 It’s key to keep everyone associated with the project in the loop on its development, Selden-Treiman said.
 “Ideally, you have experts on each part of the project development,” he added.
 “This means that they will hopefully be able to help on the planning when development inevitably deviates from the initial plan.
 They can help you with understanding how project changes will